alvarvelazquezdeleonlavarrios/Minecraft-Infernal-Mobs-Data-Pack-Edition/src/Skills.md

 ### Berserk

-Deals double damage to the player, but hurts itself when attacking it.
+Deals double damage to the player, but hurts itself when attacking.

 ![Skill-Berserk](/src/img/skills/berserk.gif)

 ### Blastoff

-Throws the player into the air from time to time.
+Tosses the player into the air from time to time.

 ![Skill-Blastoff](/src/img/skills/blastoff.gif)